 Manual Exposure Lock on the opposite side of the lens mount.
 To use this button set the correct exposure, hold down the button, then re-frame your shot.
 The meter is center-weighted.
 Exposure range 1 – 18 EV.

 Batteries 2 x 1.5-volt button cells: A76, or LR44, or AG13.
 These are readily available.
-The downside of the electronic shutter is that with flat batteries not only does the meter stops working; the shutter won’t fire either.
+The downside of the electronic shutter is that with flat batteries not only does the meter stop working; the shutter won’t fire either.
 So always keep a few spare sets of batteries in your camera bag.
 The meter switches itself off after a few seconds of inactivity but it is best to switch it off yourself with the toggle switch on top of the camera.

 Flash Synchronization is at 1/100 of a second set on the shutter speed wheel.